 About 1/4 of these infants have been in utero for fewer than 32 weeks, 5 weeks less than what is considered necessary for full gestation.Some of them are as young as 24 weeks and weigh in at less than a kilogram.

 Akron Children's neonatal team is committed to providing the most effective and efficient care for our tiny patients, as well as providing parents with the emotional and practical support they need.

 To this end, Akron Children’s is part of the Vermont Oxford Network, a collaboration of health professionals from 850 NICUs around the world who focus on research, education and projects that improve the quality and safety of medical care for newborns and their families.

 Akron Children’s neonatal expertise expands beyond the Level III NICU at our Akron campus.
-We also own and operate newborn special care nurseries at Akron General Medical Center and Summa's Akron City Hospital in Akron; Akron Children’s Beeghly campus in Boardman; and St. Elizabeth Health Center in Youngstown.
+We also own and operate newborn special care nurseries at Akron General Medical Center and Summa's Akron City Hospital in Akron; Akron Children’s Beeghly campus in Boardman; and St. Elizabeth Boardman Health Center.

 A specially equipped ambulance and pediatric transport team handles the transfer of the newborns requiring the Level III neonatal intensive care provided at Akron Children’s Hospital in downtown Akron.

 Akron Children’s NICU provides a quiet and nurturing environment that closely mimics the womb with subdued lighting and noise; slow, gentle motions when treating preemies; and swaddling to provide a sense of security and flexion.

 Research studies show that these developmental care practices result in:

 Once settled in the unit, your baby will receive care tailored to his specific needs.
 Most NICU babies are on special feeding schedules, depending on their level of development or problems they have.